akshanshkmr/amizone-faculty-feedback/README.md

 # amizone-faculty-feedback
-This is a python script that allows amity students o fill faculty feedback automatically
+This is a python script that allows amity students to fill faculty feedback automatically
 By: Akshansh Kumar, AIIT

 Steps: